App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Prior to 2006, spouses with federal student loans had the option of combining them into a joint consolidation loan.
+Before 2006, spouses with federal student loans had the option of combining them into a joint consolidation loan.
 Consolidating student loans helped some couples manage their payments more easily, but for some, it led to a variety of problems.
 If the couple divorced, for example, they had no option to separate their loans and remained responsible for each other’s debt.
-Fortunately, a new path to separating joint spousal consolidation loans is on the way.
-President Joe Biden signed the Joint Consolidation Loan Separation Act in Oct.
-2022, finally allowing borrowers who share a joint spousal consolidation loan to undo the consolidation and separate out their student debt.
+Fortunately, a new path to separating joint spousal consolidation opened up.In 2022, the Joint Consolidation Loan Separation Act (JCLSA) was signed into law to allow joint consolidation loan borrowers to separate their joint loan obligations and reconsolidate into new individual Direct Consolidation Loans.
+This new law allows borrowers struggling with their joint consolidation loans to receive significant benefits previously unavailable to them.

 Steps to Separate Joint Spousal Loans